We=Link: Ten Easy Pieces

 Co-commissioned by Chronus Art Center (Shanghai); Art Center Nabi (Seoul); and Rhizome of the New Museum (New York)

-This online exhibition will also be presented as a project of First Look: New Art Online, a New Museum online program and archived online by Leonardo/The International Society for the Arts, Sciences and Technology (Leonardo/ISAST)
+This online exhibition is also presented as a project of First Look: New Art Online, a New Museum online program and archived at https://www.leonardo.info/welink-ten-easy-pieces provided by Leonardo/The International Society for the Arts, Sciences and Technology (Leonardo/ISAST)

-Chronus Art Center (CAC) is pleased to announce the forthcoming presentation of a special online exhibition “We=Link: Ten Easy Pieces,” featuring new commissions by the artists aaajiao, Tega Brain & Sam Lavigne, JODI, LI Weiyi, Slime Engine and YE Funa in conjunction with works by Evan Roth, Helmut Smits, Yangachi and Raphaël Bastide.
-The exhibition was made possible through the generous support of Art Center Nabi (Seoul); Rhizome of the New Museum (New York); and the concerted efforts by 11 institutions around the world.
-The exhibition will be available online starting on 30 March 2020.
+Chronus Art Center (CAC) is pleased to announce the presentation of a special online exhibition “We=Link: Ten Easy Pieces,” featuring new commissions by the artists aaajiao, Tega Brain & Sam Lavigne, JODI, LI Weiyi, Slime Engine and YE Funa in conjunction with works by Evan Roth, Helmut Smits, Yangachi and Raphaël Bastide.
+The exhibition was made possible through the generous support of Art Center Nabi (Seoul); Rhizome of the New Museum (New York); and the concerted efforts by 12 institutions around the world.
+The exhibition is available online starting on 30 March 2020.

 Due to the COVID-19 coronavirus outbreak rapidly raging throughout the world, we are experiencing an unprecedented historical moment, and social and economic routines have been interrupted, including cultural programming.
 More than ever, art remains an essential force to galvanize and rejuvenate.
 In lieu of a physical exhibition restrained by the lockdown, Chronus Art Center sent out an open call to the international media art community in early February to initiate a special online exhibition as a response to the current uncertainty and a time of anxiety.
 The proposal has since received committed responses from the international community.